homescriptone/email-domain-validator-for-woocommerce/README.md

-# WooCommerce Checkout Email Validator
+# Email Domain Validator for WooCommerce

-**WooCommerce Checkout Email Validator** : An easy tool for prevent email spamming on your store.
+**Email Domain Validator for WooCommerce** : An easy tool for prevent email spamming on your store.

 **Contributors:** homescriptone,kpego
 **Tags:** spam, email, checkout,woocommerce,order